Social | Talent creativity

 • SuccessFactors E-Learning System

-2. Access and complete their e-learning courses of owned Bridgestone deployed e-content.
+2. Access and complete their e-Learning courses of owned Bridgestone deployed e-content.
 It encompasses various functional domains of manufacturing, safety, quality, HR, Legal & Compliance etc. In a systematic approach, it allows the effective deployment and monitoring of its completion rate to be reported to the group.

 Supporting employees motivated to take on challenge and achieve growth

 Another signature program, Retail Tire Technician Career Pathways was implemented to develop direct (wages) employees into skills-based career options based on their career aspirations to advance into store operations and management roles.
-Bridgestone actively provides learning intervention on upskilling and reskilling for employees, enriching their career from “linear” to “skills-based” pathways.
+Bridgestone actively provides learning intervention on upskilling and reskilling for teammates, enriching their career from “linear” to “skills-based” pathways.

 Leadership training